Doggie Dash Portland

 • Female dogs in heat are not permitted.

-• Race officials reserve the right to refuse entry to any dog whose behavior could be dangerous to others.
+• Race officials reserve the right to refuse entry to any animal whose behavior could be dangerous to others.
 Please use good judgment regarding the temperament of your pet so that this event will be safe and enjoyable for everyone.

 • Puppies younger than six months should not participate.